systelab/seed-jee/README.md

 The seed contains a Patient Management sample application and is preconfigured to install the JEE framework and a bunch of development and testing tools for instant development gratification.

-The app doesn't do too much, just shows how to use different JEE standards and other suggested tools together:
+The app just shows how to use different JEE standards and other suggested tools together:

 * [Bean Validation][beanvalidation].
 * [JAXB][jaxb]